 As with sorts, each (parametric) function symbol declaration may additionally contain zero or more annotations $\alpha_1, \ldots, \alpha_n$, each in the form of an $\langle attribute \rangle$.

-In this version, there are only three predefined function symbol annotations, all attributes with no value: :chainable, :left-assoc, and :right-assoc.
-The declaration of a theory function symbol f of the form:
+In this version, there are only 4 predefined function symbol annotations, all attributes with no value: :chainable, :left-assoc, :right-assoc, and :pairwise.
+The :left-assoc annotation can be added only to function symbol declarations of the form